 Scarlett's 2006 Projects - Peacock Mythos and The Tale of the Cat

-The first quilt, "Peacock Mythos", was made for an invitational exhibit in Japan.
+The first quilt, "Peacock Mythos", was originally made for an invitational exhibit in Japan.
 The MyFab Invitational Quilt Exhibit was organized by Sumiko Minei and Atsuko Ohta of Tokyo.
-Fifty-four quilters from around the world are participating.
+Fifty-four quilters from around the world participated.
 Twenty Japanese, 8 American, 4 Canadian, 8 Australian, 6 British, 2 French, 2 Taiwanese, 1 Norwegian, 1 Korean and 2 Danish quilters have been invited to make a quilt for this special exhibit featuring MyFab, a new inkjet printable polyester crepe fabric.

 Each quilter received 40 fabric sheets.
-All quilts for the exhibit have to use at least 25 sheets of this inkjet printable fabric in their design.
+All quilts for the exhibit were required to use at least 25 sheets of this inkjet printable fabric in their design.
 The guidelines for the exhibit were very specific - only the inkjet printed fabric could be used, along with solid color fabrics.
 No other printed or patterned fabric could be in the quilt.
 Contrast quilting thread and embellishments were allowed, although no alterations to the printed fabric itself could be made.

 An original story was written by Heather Rose, Scarlett's niece, to explain each character and how they relate to one another.
 Heather did two versions of her story, with the longer story going on the back of Peacock Mythos.
 The shorter version, The Tale of the Cat, was placed on the front of the quilt of the same name.
+Another short story set in the same universe as the first two, is on the back of the third quilt, From the East to the West.

 Peacock Mythos - 78" (198cm) square